What my shoots are like

 - Wrinkles, etc: Special care should be given to avoiding undesired wrinkles, pet hair, or other things that may detract from your photos.

 - Footwear: Unless you are certain your feet will not be photographed, the same consideration should be given to your footwear as the rest of your wardrobe.
 Unless worn, dirty or damaged footwear is an intended part of the look we are going for, your shoes should be in good condition and coordinate with what you are wearing.

-Packing it all up:
+Packing it all up and carrying it around:

-For maximum convenience, you will likely want a rolling type suitcase or bag or backpack of some type that allows you to carry at least a couple wardrobe changes as well as anything else you want to have with you (water, mirror, make-up…).
+For maximum convenience, you will likely want a rolling type suitcase or bag or backpack of some type that allows you to carry at least a couple of wardrobe changes as well as anything else you want to have with you (water, mirror, make-up…).

 I have a pop-up portable changing room for changing on location (see image at right).
 It’s quick, easy, discrete and super convenient.